evildmp/pycons-in-africa/README.md

 # PyCons in Africa

+> [PyCons in Africa email list](http://groups.google.com/group/pycons-in-africa) - please sign up if you'd like to be involved in any way

 > This is the start of a first draft - please amend and add to it in whatever way you think appropriate.
 I hope that I'll be able to present a proposal supported by:

 >   * Python/open source communities in Africa